sammy-code98/my-note/README.md

 # My-note

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).Its a simple note app that showcase the use of functional components and hooks
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).Its a simple note app that showcase the use of functional components and hooks for taking down simple notes on the fly

 ## Available Scripts